 Investigators say that neither occupant of the vehicle was wearing a seatbelt.
 Law enforcement investigators believe that alcohol was a factor in the fatal accident.

-Although the investigation into this incident is in its preliminary stages, victims, and survivors of victims of negligent conduct on the state’s roadways can seek compensation via civil litigation.
+Although the investigation into this incident is in its preliminary stages, those who have been in accidents that weren’t their fault, and survivors of these individuals can seek compensation via civil litigation.
 Impaired driving is often considered evidence of negligent conduct.

-If you or a loved one is a victim in a car crash, it is possible to review your case with a Odessa car accident lawyer focused on relevant areas of the law.
+If you or a loved one is was in a car crash that wasn’t your fault, it is possible to review your case with a Odessa car accident lawyer focused on relevant areas of the law.
 Our firm provides such a consultation without cost or obligation.
 To learn more about our services, please contact us.